omeka/classic-enduser/docs/Plugins/Geolocation.md

 ![Item Map settings](../doc_files/plugin_images/geolocation_ItemMap.png)

-- *Width for Item Map*: set in percent, defaults to 100% if left blank.
+- *Width for Item Map*: set in percent; defaults to 100% if left blank.
-- *Height for Item Map*: set in pixels defaults to 300px if left blank.
+- *Height for Item Map*: set in pixels; defaults to 300px if left blank.

 ### Map Integration
 These settings are for integration of the geolocation map into the site menu and the [contribution](Contribution.md) plugin's form.